kaltura/knowledge-center-ng/documentation/Knowledge/advertising-ad-servers-and-ad-networks-faq.md

  [1]: http://www.iab.net/iab_products_and_industry_services/508676/compliance/679253

 <span>In general, ads, tracking, scheduling, and other parameters, are configured on the ad server side.
 With VAST, other parameters need to be configured through the KMC or Kaltura Player.
-Ad parameters are configured through the Studio tab in the KMC. [/collapsed]</span>
+Ad parameters are configured through the Studio tab in the KMC. </span>

 <span> </span>

-<span>[collapsed title="How do I configure Ads?"]</span>
+<span></span>

 <span>_______________________________________________________________________________________</span>

 Kaltura partners have the ability to create a custom .swf file to stream ads from their own ad server to the Kaltura Player.
 The.swf file acts as an ad plugin.
 The configured key-value pairs must be defined to play the relevant ads.
 You have to subscribe to an ad server and configure the ads on the ad server side.
-For more information refer to the link [More information][2]. [/collapsed]
+For more information refer to the link [More information][2].

  [2]: http://knowledge.kaltura.com/node/1148#monetization

 <span> </span>

-<span>[collapsed title="What do I need to know about the ad terminology?"]</span>
+<span></span>

 <span>_______________________________________________________________________________________</span>